Maryland Law On Distracted Driving

 - 587 warnings/379 citations for driving while texting

 - 4,021 warnings/5,227 citations for failure to use hands-free phone while driving

 History of the Current Laws

 - October 2009: Maryland Legislature prohibits the writing or sending of text messages while operating a motor vehicle in motion or in the travel portion of a roadway.
 Violations are misdemeanor crimes punishable by a fine of up to $500.

 - October 2010: Maryland Legislature prohibits drivers from talking on cell phones without a hands-free device.
 Violation was a secondary offense, meaning that lawbreakers could only be pulled over if they were violating some other law at the same time (for example, speeding).
 First offenses are punishable by $40 fine, and subsequent offenses are punishable by $100 fine.
 There are no points for a first offense (unless the violation contributed to an automobile accident, in which three points are assessed); and one point for subsequent offenses.

 - October 2011: Maryland Legislature makes the writing, reading or sending of text messages or e-mails a primary offense.
 First offenses are punishable by $70 fine, and second offenses are punishable by $110 fine.

-Our Maryland auto accident lawyers have seen first-hand the destruction and devastation that can be caused by distracted driving.
+Our auto accident lawyers have seen first-hand the destruction and devastation that can be caused by distracted driving.
 We encourage all drivers to put the phone down while driving, and to follow Maryland law.
-If you believe that you have been the victim of a distracted driving accident, contact us at 1.888.213.8140, or online for a free consultation.
+If you believe that you have been the victim of a distracted driving accident, contact a personal injury lawyer from our law firm at (888) 213-8140, or online for a free consultation.